Applications are currently being accepted through January 5, 2024 at 4:oo pm (CST)

 Applicants must be a minimum age of 21 years at the time of appointment as a sworn officer.
 Applicants must also be under 35 years of age, subject to the age exception provisions of 65 ILCS 5/10- 2.1-6(d).
 To qualify for the age exception for an applicant already employed as a Police Officer, the applicant must have been employed, continuously and on a full-time basis, for the 365-day period immediately prior to the date of application.

 Applicants must have a high school diploma or GED.

 LICENSE & CERTIFICATION

-Applicants must have a valid NIPSTA card or equivalent criteria as per the State standard, issued within 12 months of the application deadline date.
+Applicants must have a valid NIPSTA card - OR - equivalent criteria as per the State standard, by the final eligibility list posting date.
 P.O.W.E.R.
 Test Cards issued by Triton College or Joliet Junior College will also be accepted.